ChebbiSami/ft_linear_regression/README.md

 # ft_linear_regression
-this is the introduction project of the 42 school to machine learning.
-This project is about creating a program that predicts the price of a car by using a linear function train with a gradient descent algorithm.
+this is the introduction project of the 42 school to machine learning.\n This project is about creating a program that predicts the price of a car by using a linear function train with a gradient descent algorithm.
 ./subject/ft_linear_regression.pdf for more details
 ## Usage